Are you eligible for Medicare? Try our free tool.

 Can I use COBRA as my health coverage plan if I am 65 or older and am currently unemployed?

 For most people, the answer is No. If you are 65 or older and are not covered under an employer health plan linked to current employment, you must enroll in both Medicare Parts A and B to avoid life-long penalties.
 If you have at least Part A prior to losing your active employer plan, you will have the option to sign up for Part B and COBRA.
 In this situation, your Medicare will pay primary and your COBRA will pay secondary.
-It is rare that this approach makes financial sense since you will generally pay much more for COBRA than a more comprehensive Medicare plan.
+Rarely this approach makes financial sense since you will generally pay much more for COBRA than a more comprehensive Medicare plan.
 If you do not have Medicare Parts A or B when your employer health plan ends, you will need to enroll in both Parts A and B and usually will not be allowed to continue COBRA.

 If you enroll in your Medicare A and B and then become eligible for health insurance through an active employer with 20 or more employees, you will have the option to put your Medicare Part B back on hold at that time without any penalty.
 (For those people who lose coverage but aren’t yet ready to declare themselves to be retired)